DiamondLightSource/python-copier-template-example/README.md

 # python_copier_template_example

+An expanded https://github.com/DiamondLightSource/python-copier-template to illustrate how it looks with all the options enabled.

 This is where you should write a short paragraph that describes what your module does, how it does it, and why people should use it.